 Finite Element Modeling and Validation

 Introduction to fundamental theory and applications for design engineering using engineering mechanics applied to many aspects of stress analysis problems.
 Different element types, model formulations, stress recovery techniques, modeling considerations, convergence criteria, and error estimates are included in this course.
-Instruction implements a commercial finite element analysis program and result validation through both classical solutions and testing hardware.
+The instruction implements a commercial finite element analysis program and result validation through both classical solutions and testing hardware.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): DSG323 and DSG325.
 Spring Only.

 Product Design and Engineering Analysis

 Development of skills in the engineering aspects of the design process.
 The use of engineering analysis, materials, techniques, and models are used to direct the development and documentation of products and tools.
 Study and application also includes using advanced CAD and FEA to develop geometry.
-The databases are used for a variety of engineering analyses and validation techniques.
+The datasets are used for a variety of engineering analyses and validation techniques.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): DSG324 and DSG326.
 Fall Only.